 Modeling Instruction - Legacy Site

-This page serves as a portal to the original Modeling Instruction Program website at Arizona State University.
-It has information about Modeling Instruction and resources for educators from inception in 1995 through July 2012.
-This site is updated for ASU-specific information; e.g., ASU's summer graduate program for teachers, and research & evaluation.
+This is the original Modeling Instruction Program website at Arizona State University.
+We update it often for ASU-specific information; e.g., ASU's summer graduate program for teachers, and for research & evaluation.
+It has information about Modeling Instruction nationwide and resources for educators from inception in 1995 through 2012.

-Visit the new Modeling Instruction site hosted by the American Modeling Teachers Association; it is easier to navigate and provides updated information and resources.
+Visit the new (as of 2012) Modeling Instruction site hosted by the American Modeling Teachers Association; it has updated information and resources for teachers worldwide.

 Report Founders and directors Ways